 Tart, astringent quality berries are favored in fish, poultry, and meat dishes.

 They are used in agro-food industry to prepare jam, jellies, juice, sauce, chutney, etc.

-The berries are also used in muffins, pie-fillings, and ice creams.
+The berries also employed in muffins, pie-fillings, and ice creams.

-Allergy and intolerance to gooseberries is rare.
-They can be consumed safely in preegnancy.
+Allergy and intolerance to gooseberries are rare.
+They can be consumed safely in pregnancy.
 (Medical disclaimer).

 ≻≻-Back to Fruits from Gooseberries.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.

 Further reading and Resources: